tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 And it matters whether you have the courage to step up and do it every day for the rest of their lives.

-Everybody Is Going Through Something
+# Everybody Is Going Through Something

-A
-t five years old, the future NFL linebacker Ryan Shazier started losing his hair.
+At five years old, the future NFL linebacker Ryan Shazier started losing his hair.
 It turned out to be a rare autoimmune disease called alopecia and, as you can imagine, not exactly an easy thing for a kid to go through.
 He was teased.
 He was looked at strangely.
 He felt different.